Katikistan/Notes/ARC.md

 4. When folding is finished, ask your roommate to put the clothes away.
 As soon as the washer is finished with the first load and placed in the dryer, you load the washer with the second dirty load.
 When the first load is dry, you place it on the table to start folding, move the wet load to the dryer, and put the next dirty load into the washer.
 Next, you have your roommate put the first load away, you start folding the second load, the dryer has the third load, and you put the fourth load into the washer.
 At this point all steps—called stages in pipelining—are operating concurrently.

-instructions run in parrallel, since more instructions are handled at a time the program is executed faster
+instructions run in parrallel, since more instructions are handled at a time the program is executed faster.

+worth noting that the performance gain from having more stages in a pipeline is not linear.
+The more stages there are, the more difficult it becomes to keep all stages busy and to keep the pipeline full.

 The same principles apply to processors where we pipeline instruction execution.
 RISC-V instructions classically take five steps:
 1. FE: Fetch instruction from memory.